ImanBrjn/python_Salifort_Motors/README.md

 - **Accuracy** measures the proportion of data points that are correctly classified.
 - **F1-score** is an aggregation of precision and recall.

-💭
-### Reflect on these questions as you complete the executing stage.

-- What key insights emerged from your model(s)?
-- What business recommendations do you propose based on the models built?
-- What potential recommendations would you make to your manager/company?
-- Do you think your model could be improved?
-Why or why not?
-How?
-- Given what you know about the data and the models you were using, what other questions could you address for the team?
-- What resources do you find yourself using as you complete this stage?
-(Make sure to include the links.)
-- Do you have any ethical considerations in this stage?

-Double-click to enter your responses here.

 ## Step 4.
 Results and Evaluation
 - Interpret model